PachakamaqFr/patternchart/README.md

 This will create the charts and classify them into train/buy and train/sell folders.

-To create the validation set, copy aleatory files from your train folder to your validation folder.
-To do so, in the following commands, replace X by the number of charts you want to transfer to your validation set (20% of the total number of files in your train folder is a good target) and add them to your project commands :

-`shuf -znX -e /app/artifacts/data/train/buy/*.jpg | xargs -0 cp -vt /app/artifacts/data/validation/buy` \
-`shuf -znX -e /app/artifacts/data/train/sell/*.jpg | xargs -0 cp -vt /app/artifacts/data/validation/sell` \

 If you want to generate the all dataset, your project commands should look like this :
 `pip3 install -r requirements.txt` \
 `mkdir -p /app/artifacts/data/train/sell` \
-`mkdir -p /app/artifacts/data/validation/sell` \
 `mkdir /app/artifacts/data/train/buy` \
-`mkdir /app/artifacts/data/validation/buy` \
 `python3 ./src/graphpoloniex.py` \
 `python3 ./src/graphkraken.py` \
 `python3 ./src/graphbinance.py` \
 `python3 ./src/graphbitfinex.py` \
 `python3 ./src/graphbitstamp.py` \
 `python3 ./src/graphcoinbase.py` \
-`shuf -zn6000 -e /app/artifacts/data/train/buy/*.jpg | xargs -0 cp -vt /app/artifacts/data/validation/buy` \
-`shuf -zn6000 -e /app/artifacts/data/train/sell/*.jpg | xargs -0 cp -vt /app/artifacts/data/validation/sell`

 There is no point to use a GPU for this task so select a pack XS or a pack S.